Pregnancy Back Pain.

 There is a growing body of research supporting effective strategies for managing your back pain.
 These include:

-- Gentle and specific exercise programs to target your core muscles deep in the pelvis and spine.
-Attending The Fix Program's prenatal Pilates and core stability classes will do just this to improve the support and stability around your spine.
+• Gentle and specific exercise programs to target your core muscles deep in the pelvis and spine.
+Attending The Fix Program's prenatal Pilates based core stability classes will do just this to improve the support and stability around your spine.

 Will treatment help me?